waldinho/react-JW/README.md

 <u>To do</u>:

-1. Services (find images and add copy)
+1. Services (find images and add copy or maybe make circles bigger and title to front and text under flip effect???)
 2. Portolio companies (use CircleHoverEffects???)
 3. Portfolio case studies
 4. More on about me.